oasis-tcs/sarif-spec/sarif-2.2/prose/edit/src/file-format-26-translationmetadata-object.md

 ### General{#translationmetadata-object--general}

 A `translationMetadata` object describes a translation.
-It is necessary because in a `toolComponent` object that represents a translation, the usual descriptive properties `name` ([§3.19.8](#toolcomponent-object--name-property)), `fullName` ([§3.19.9](#toolcomponent-object--fullname-property)), *etc.* contain the translations of the corresponding strings in the `toolComponent` being translated; therefore, they are not available to hold descriptive information for the translation itself.
+It is necessary because in a `toolComponent` object that represents a translation, the usual descriptive properties `name` ([sec](#toolcomponent-object--name-property)), `fullName` ([sec](#toolcomponent-object--fullname-property)), *etc.* contain the translations of the corresponding strings in the `toolComponent` being translated; therefore, they are not available to hold descriptive information for the translation itself.

-Because they occur only in `toolComponent` objects that represent translations, the properties of a `translationMetadata` object are not themselves localized ([§3.5.1](#localizable-strings)).
+Because they occur only in `toolComponent` objects that represent translations, the properties of a `translationMetadata` object are not themselves localized ([sec](#localizable-strings)).

 > EXAMPLE:
 >